This blogpost by Bill Hemmings and Andrew Murphy of T&E and Mark Lutes of Climate Action Network International was first published in Eco

-This comment by Jos Dings was first published by Business Green.
+This blogpost was first published as a comment by Business Green.

-This blogpost was first published in the European Voice.
+This blogpost was first published by the Parliament Magazine.

 If you want to stay up to date, subscribe to the T&E Bulletin.